School of Medicine

 Vidya Mave, MD, MPH & TM

-Associate Professor, JHUSOM; Director, Indo-JHU Research Program, Pune, India Johns Hopkins School of MedicineI have more than 18 years of experience in clinical practice, education, and research in infectious diseases.
+Co-Director of Center for Infectious Diseases in India Johns Hopkins School of MedicineI have more than 18 years of experience in clinical practice, education, and research in infectious diseases.
 I direct all clinical research activities for the Indo-JHU program, which conducts phase I, II, and III clinical trials of therapeutic drug interventions for HIV and co-morbid infections, including TB and hepatitis, in adults (including pregnant women) and children in Pune, India.
 My research interests includes antimicrobial resistance, comorbidities (including diabetes, HIV), and the use of novel tools (Hair PK, whole genome sequencing, host biomarkers) to study TB treatment outcomes.

 - Infectious Diseases